dymurray/apb-blogs/rocketchat-tutorial.md

       - ".*-apb$"
 ```

 `<RH_user>` and `<RH_pass>` should be replaced with your credentials to authenticate against RHCC.
 The important thing to note is the `images` portion of the config.
 We have to manually list the images that we want to see from the ISV registry.
-In this instance we have added `rocketchat/rocketchat-apb`.
+In this instance, we have added `rocketchat/rocketchat-apb`.

 If you already have an OpenShift cluster up, you can access the OpenShift Ansible Broker's configuration by typing (in the broker's namespace):
 ```